2022 Summer Workshops

 This course will benefit those who wish to explore drawing for the first time as well as artists and teachers with ongoing studio practices.

-Early in his career Paul Stopforth created several bodies of work that were startling in their courageous engagement with the repressive society in which he lived.
-His uncompromising refusal to turn away from a world of pain and injustice cost him dearly, but earned him enormous respect from his peers and from discerning art critics who saw his work in its first, youthful incarnations at The Market Theatre Gallery, where he was a director from 1977 to 1984.
-Invited to be Artist-in-Residence at Tufts University Stopforth left South Africa for the United States in the late 1980s, despairing that there would ever be change in his country.
-He took up a teaching position at Harvard University and taught drawing while on the faculty of the School of the Museum of Fine Arts in Boston.
-He recently retired to paint on a full-time basis.
-Stopforth has exhibited his work since 1971 in galleries and museums in South Africa, the United States and Europe.
-He has served as curator and juror for a number of institutions and competitions, and in 2004 he delivered the Ruth First Memorial Lecture at Brandeis University.
-His work is held in many public and private collections in South Africa and abroad.
+Early in his career Paul Stopforth created courageous work that reflected the repressive society in which he lived.
+His refusal to turn away from injustice earned him enormous respect from peers and art critics.
+Invited to be Artist in Residence at Tufts University, Stopforth left South Africa for the United States in the late 1980s.
+He taught drawing at both Harvard University and the School of the Museum of Fine Arts in Boston.
+He has exhibited in galleries and museums in South Africa, the United States, and Europe.
+In 2004 he delivered the Ruth First Memorial Lecture at Brandeis University.
 He is represented by The Schoolhouse Gallery in Provincetown.